coder/code-server/doc/self-hosted/build.md

-# Build instructions for code-server 🏗️
+# Building instructions for code-server 🏗️

 code-server has several yarn tasks for building the entire binary or specific portions of the app.
 This guide provides steps to do the aforementioned tasks.